Stocks rise on Wall Street and pull closer to weekly gains as AI stocks climb

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Friday and further trimmed losses from earlier in the week for several major indexes.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Friday and further trimmed losses from earlier in the week for several major indexes.

-The Dow Jones Industrial Average rose 259 points, or 0.5%, as of 11:06 a.m.
+The Dow Jones Industrial Average rose 285 points, or 0.6%, as of 12:30 p.m.
 Eastern.
-The Nasdaq jumped 0.9% and is now slightly higher for the week.
+The Nasdaq jumped 1.2% and is now also on track for weekly gains.

-Technology stocks with an focus on artificial intelligence once again led the market.
-Nvidia jumped 2.6% and Broadcom rose 1.4%.
+Technology stocks with a focus on artificial intelligence once again led the market.
+Nvidia jumped 3.6% and Broadcom rose 1.6%.

 Company earnings and how companies are performing amid tariffs and inflation were a key focus for Wall Street.